-Tone scale adjustment (TSA) ([222], Subsection 1.3.1) means image preprocessing intended to compensate for device distortion of the perceived brightness.
-It is usually performed by replacing the $N_1 \times N_2$ matrix G of the input intensity values $g{i,j}$ ( $i = 0, 1, ..., N_1 - 1, j = 0, 1, ..., N_2 - 1$ ) with the $N_1 \times N_2$ matrix G' of where f is a function such that the values $g'{i,j}$ always lie between 0 and 1.
-The tone scale adjustment function f(g) should not be confused with $\mathbf{f}$ and $f{u,v}$ found in the main text of this dissertation.
-We will call the graphs of the TSA functions the tone scale adjustment curves, because of their shape.
+Tone scale adjustment (TSA) ([218], Subsection 1.3.1) means image preprocessing intended to compensate for device distortion of the perceived brightness.
+It is usually performed by replacing the $N_1 \times N_2$ matrix G of the input intensity values $g{i,j}$ $(i=0,1,\ldots,N_1-1,\ j=0,1,\ldots,N_2-1)$ with the $N_1 \times N_2$ matrix G' of

-$$g'{i,j} = f(g{i,j}),$$ (B.1)
+$$g'{i,j} = f(g{i,j}), (111)$$

-Some authors draw distinctions between brightness and lightness [16, 103, 169], Pratt mixes the two notions ([176], Subsection 7.3.1).
+Some authors draw distinctions between brightness and lightness [15, 100, 166], Pratt mixes the two notions ([172], Subsection 7.3.1).
 The perceived brightness (lightness) of an image area is hard to compute exactly even if the values of such parameters as the area's own luminance, the luminance of background/surround, the luminances of "white" and "black", etc. are known.
-This is due, in part, to a number of optical illusions [81, 176].
+This is due, in part, to a number of optical illusions [79, 172].
 However, we are still interested in the approximations proposed by different researchers, for the following reason.

-In Chapter 2, meanings were assigned to the numerical intensity values g = 0("black") and g = 1 ("white").
+In Section 2, meanings were assigned to the numerical intensity values q=0 ("black") and q=1 ("white").
 In general, this is not enough to determine how a digital image should be reproduced.
-We need to assign meanings to the intensity values in (0, 1), too.
-Since the number of different values of g that can be stored in a computer is always finite, we would like to assign the meanings so that, for any two ordered pairs of intensity levels $(g_1, g_2)$ and $(g_3, g_4)$ , if $g_1 - g_2 = g_3 - g_4$ , then the perceived brightness difference between any two output image areas with their respective digital image intensities equal to $g_1$ and $g_2$ tends to remain close to the perceived brightness difference between any two output image areas with their respective digital image intensities equal to $g_3$ and $g_4$ .
+We need to assign meanings to the intensity values in (0,1), too.
+Since the number of different values of q that can be stored in a computer is always finite, we would like to assign the meanings so that, for any two ordered pairs of intensity levels $(g_1, g_2)$ and $(g_3, g_4)$ , if $g_1 - g_2 = g_3 - g_4$ , then the perceived brightness difference between any two output image areas with their respective digital image intensities equal to $g_1$ and $g_2$ tends to remain close to the perceived brightness difference between any two output image areas with their respective digital image intensities equal to $g_3$ and $g_4$ .
 The exact version of the requirement above is stricter than the usual conditions imposed in the ordinary Weber quantization, where the multiple quantization levels are selected to be equidistant in a coordinate system such that the just noticeable differences are the same for each q.
-Furthermore, the just noticeable differences cannot simply be integrated to give information about the perceived brightness differences [169], so the exact version of the requirement is impossible to meet.
+Furthermore, the just noticeable differences cannot simply be integrated to give information about the perceived brightness differences [166], so the exact version of the requirement is impossible to meet.
 (Other phenomena, such as the optical illusions and the influence of background/surround, share the blame for this.)
 For the image printing purposes, we are interested in finding an approximate solution that would ensure that the perceived brightness of the linear-intensity gray scale ramp appears to change approximately linearly when the printed image is well-lit.
 The image is assumed to be printed on white paper.

 Note that, if the input digital image was adjusted to be "correctly" displayed on a monitor such that the linear-intensity gray scale ramp does not seem linear on it when the background/surround is bright, then a different solution is needed.
 For example, the display luminances corresponding to different grayscale levels could be measured, and the behavior of luminance replicated on paper.
 In other words, if we want to fully benefit from Weber printing, we should use Weber display, too.
-The specifics of grayscale computer tomography image display are discussed in [175].

-The choice of a digital halftoning algorithm affects the amount of tone scale adjustment needed [188], as you can see in Fig. 4.4.
-I performed a number of photometric measurements on the halftone ramps of the same size and orientation as those in Fig. 4.4.
-The ramps were produced by SACDH (n = 255) using different TSA functions and printed at 300 dpi or 600 dpi.
+The choice of a digital halftoning algorithm affects the amount of tone scale adjustment needed [184], as you can see in Fig. 17.
+I performed a number of photometric measurements on the halftone ramps of the same size and orientation as those in Fig. 17.
+The ramps were produced by SACDH (n=255) using different TSA functions and printed at 300 dpi or 600 dpi.